dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

 Language modules implicitly support ad-hoc deterministic testing, such as static assertions and unit tests.
 It is feasible to simulate non-determinism.
 However, for robust testing of general simulations, it is useful to expose non-deterministic choice to the test system.
+This program would be evaluated with no inputs.
 Effects API:

 * **log:Message** - output arbitrary message to log for debugging purposes.
 * **fork:Count** - read and return a random bitstring of Count bit length.